Adventure-Terraria-Server-Project/HouseRegions-Plugin/bin/Release/tshock/House Regions/ReadMe.txt

 "*H_<User>:<HouseIndex>" thus, if you manually define a TShock region with this name format, this plugin will treat the region like a house.

-Note: This plugin requires Terraria Server API 1.12 and a TShock 4.1 build in order to work.
+Note: This plugin requires Terraria Server API 1.14 and TShock 4.2.

 Suggestions?
 Bugs?
 File issues here: https://github.com/CoderCow/HouseRegions-Plugin/issues